hudson-and-thames/mlfinlab/docs/source/implementations/labeling_fixed_time_horizon.rst

 Example
 ########
-Below is an example on how to create the positive, negative, and full matrix Tail Sets.
+Below is an example on how to use the Fixed Horizon labeling technique on real data.

 .. code-block::